Goodbye to Berlin: Later events

+Although Isherwood's stories about the Jazz Age nightlife of Weimar-era Berlin became commercially successful, Isherwood later denounced his writings.
+He lamented that he had not understood the suffering of the people which he depicted.
+He stated that 1930s Berlin had been:

 Critical reception

 Goodbye to Berlin received positive reviews by newspaper critics and contemporary writers.
 Critics praised Isherwood's "flair for sheer story-telling" and his ability to spin "an engrossing tale without bothering you with a plot."
 In a review for The Observer, novelist L. P. Hartley wrote that Isherwood "is an artist to his finger-tips.
 If he were not, these sketches of pre-Hitlerian Berlin (the Nazi regime is coming into force when the book closes) would make still sadder reading, for all around is poverty, suspicion, and the threat of violence."
 Hartley concluded by noting that "if his glimpses are oblique and partial, they are also revealing: Goodbye to Berlin is a historical as well as a personal record."

 Critic Anne Margaret Angus praised Isherwood's mastery in conveying the ingravescent despair of Berlin's denizens, "with their febrile emotionalism" and "their hopeless clinging to the pleasures of the moment".
 She believed Isherwood skillfully evoked "the psychological and emotional hotbed which forced the growth of that incredible tree, 'national socialism'."
 She concluded by noting that "suffering sometimes from too great restraint, his studies, when they do succeed, surely (and often painfully) enlarge our knowledge of human nature."

-Contemporary writer and literary critic George Orwell likewise praised by the novel.
+Contemporary writer and literary critic George Orwell likewise praised the novel.
 Although Orwell believed the work to be inferior to Isherwood's earlier novel, Mr Norris Changes Trains, he nonetheless believed that Goodbye to Berlin contained "brilliant sketches of a society in decay".
 In particular, Orwell singled out for praise the chapter titled "The Nowaks" which concerns a working-class Berlin family on the verge of destitution and disaster.
 "Reading such tales as this," Orwell observed, "the thing that surprises one is not that Hitler came to power, but that he did not do so several years earlier.
 The book ends with the triumph of the Nazis and Mr. Isherwood's departure from Berlin."